What is camp?

 For four days, children (grades 2-7) gather to immerse themselves in worship and the arts with their peers and an exceptional faculty of international and national renown.
 All of our instructors are trained musicians and/or music educators.
 The campers are split into small groups (12-15) by age and experience to travel through the day.
 Each group is accompanied by a Shepherd who stays with them for the week.
 Most of our shepherds are musicians and/or educators.

 While the summer camp day focuses on children from grades 2-7, we offer an expanded program to include both our camp alumni and a learning experience for interested adults.
-Slated for August 13 through August 16 at St. Colette Catholic Church in Livonia, MI, the 2018 camp experience will be split into two distinct modules:
+Slated for August 12 through August 15, the 2019 camp experience will be split into two distinct modules:

 1) 9 a.m. to 3 p.m. - Campers entering Grades 2-7 in the upcoming school year will participate in the same process our children have enjoyed since the summer of 2009, with hands-on experiences in choral singing, handbells, African drums, Orff instruments and liturgical art.